System for Cross-domain Identity Management (SCIM) for Insomnia

 FAQs

 Yes.
 SCIM tokens can expire.
-However, Insomnia automatically attempts to refresh the token every 90 days.
+However, Insomnia automatically attempts to refresh the token before it expires.
 If the automatic refresh fails, Insomnia warns the account owner and co-owners by email and on the SCIM view starting 20 days before the token expires.
 If it fails, on the SCIM view, manually refresh the token.

 To fix an automatic token refresh failure, go to SCIM, and click Refresh Token.
 Then, in the Passphrase field, enter your passphrase, and click Refresh Token again.
 This manually refreshes your SCIM connector token.